If a function f is continuous on (−∞, ∞), which of the following ... | Study Prep in Pearson+

 Multiple Choice

-If a function f is continuous on (−∞, ∞), which of the following statements is always true?
+If a function f is continuous on (−∞, ∞), which of the following statements is true about its graph?

 A